Yashwant077/Flask-Introduction/README.md

 Step-4 Apply command -> $env:FLASK_APP="hello.py"
 Step-5 Apply command -> flask run
 Step-6 Now you will have a server address from flask run output.
-Step-7 It is your local server, just click on it to access your website.
+Step-7 It is your local server, just click on it to access your website